-A list of evidence-based home visiting models reviewed by the federal Administration for Children and Families is available at: https://homvee.acf.hhs.gov/ programs are designed to improve the health and well-being of women during and after pregnancy, and the infant or young child by a paraprofessional and/or professional outside of the family home, including, but not limited, to pediatric or clinical environments.
+A list of evidence-based home visiting models reviewed by the federal Administration for Children and Families is available at: https://homvee.acf.hhs.gov/ outside of the family home, including, but not limited, to pediatric or clinical environments.
 Programs may provide comprehensive support, including parenting education, health information, developmental assessments, providing referrals, and promoting early learning.